branBeckett/data-science-projects/README.md

 [**Building a Spam Filter with Naive Bayes**](https://github.com/branBeckett/data-science-projects/blob/master/building-spam-filter/building-spam-filter-with-naive-bayes.ipynb)

-Learn about the practical side of the multinominal Naive Bayes algorithm by building a spam filter for SMS messages that classifies new messages as spam or non-spam with an accuracy greater than 95%.
+Learn about the practical side of the multinomial Naive Bayes algorithm by building a spam filter for SMS messages that classifies new messages as spam or non-spam with an accuracy greater than 95%.

 `Python` `Pandas` `Regex`